 Next was honey.
 Eager to taste the final product and a bit nervous to face the bees, we helped the guide carve out slices of a honeycomb.
 We chewed the slices like gum and swallowed the naturally-sweet honey.
 A few of us even let him dump handfuls of bees onto our palms.

 A wonderful three-course meal was served at the same location as the honey.
 We dug into quinoa soup, chicken with rice and vegetables, and a banana dessert while our counselor Bridget told some of her travel adventure stories.

-Still hungry, we continued on to the chocolate studio.
+Still hungry, we continued to the chocolate studio.
 We learned about the different beans and took turns grinding cocoa beans, peanuts and sugar into one bowl of mouth-wateringly delicious chocolate paste.
-After tasting the result, most of us decided to purchase our own chocolate bars.
+After tasting the result, most of us decided to purchase our chocolate bars.
 As if the taste weren’t enough persuasion, it was cool to know that the bars consisted of only three simple ingredients.

 Finally, we visited the coffee studio.
 The entire group was buzzing with sugar-induced energy by this point.
 We learned about the process, helped roast the beans, and drank a cup if we were still hungry.

 We returned to our hotel in Ollantaytambo with extra time before dinner to pack for Machu Picchu, which we leave for TOMORROW!!!
 Some spent this time bargaining at the market to add to their already ridiculously large collections of alpaca sweaters.

 Even after such a fantastic food-filled day, dinner did not disappoint.
 We dined at a restaurant in the plaza by our hotel.
 A few of us challenged each other with a riddle called Black Magic.
 I won’t spoil the game’s secret here in case I decide to challenge any of you readers at home.
 One of the day’s highlights was our guide Santiago’s excitement when he finally figured out the trick.